Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Outline of results and notation

-The beginning of this appendix is devoted to providing a road-map for our results.
-In Appendix \ref{sec:Appendix:proofs:multilevel}, which follows, we provide variance estimates of the full gradient multilevel $\UBUBU$ method.
-The approach we use is to bound $\Var{\left(D_{0}\right)}$ using Theorem 2 of \cite{Joulin2010} and to use the strong error estimates of \cite{sanz2021wasserstein} for $\UBU$ to estimate $\Var{\left(D_{l,l+1}\right)}$. \cite{Joulin2010} requires Ricci curvature of the $\UBU$ Markov chain and extending \cite{sanz2021wasserstein} to global strong error estimates in Appendix \ref{sec:local_to_strong} requires Wasserstein convergence.
-We provide this in Appendix \ref{Sec:ProofConvergenceUBU} in the full gradient setting using the methods of \cite{leimkuhler2023contractiona}.
+The beginning of the supplementary material is devoted to providing a road-map for our results. {In Section \ref{supp:app:alg} we state our two main algorithms of UBUBU and SG-UBUBU.
+We also provide the specific form of coupling for the approximate-gradient UBUBU, while presenting our figures associated with the numerical experiments in the main file.} In Section \ref{supp:sec:Appendix:proofs:multilevel}, which follows, we provide variance estimates of the full gradient multilevel $\UBUBU$ method.
+The approach we use is to bound $\Var{\left(D_{0}\right)}$ using Theorem 2 of \cite{Joulin2010} and to use the strong error estimates of \cite{sanz2021wasserstein} for $\UBU$ to estimate $\Var{\left(D_{l,l+1}\right)}$. \cite{Joulin2010} requires Ricci curvature of the $\UBU$ Markov chain and extending \cite{sanz2021wasserstein} to global strong error estimates in Section \ref{supp:sec:local_to_strong} requires Wasserstein convergence.
+We provide this in Section \ref{supp:Sec:ProofConvergenceUBU} in the full gradient setting using the methods of \cite{leimkuhler2023contractiona}.
 We provide $L^{4}$ Lyapunov drift inequalities in the full gradient setting.
 We can then bound the average distance to the minimizer non-asymptotically, the key result needed to get complexity bounds in the big data setting.
-We also provide the proof of the central limit theorem of the estimator in Appendix \ref{sec:Appendix:proofs:multilevel}.
+We also provide the proof of the central limit theorem of the estimator in Section \ref{supp:sec:Appendix:proofs:multilevel}.

-In Appendix \ref{sec:initial_conditions} we describe the initialization and the OHO scheme for the approximate and stochastic gradient methods and some estimates of the distance between the initial measure and the target measure.
+In Section \ref{supp:sec:Appendix_UBUBU_variance_bnd_exact} we provide variance bounds and estimates on our estimator UBUBU with exact gradients.
+In Section \ref{supp:sec:initial_conditions} we describe the initialization and the OHO scheme for the approximate and stochastic gradient methods and some estimates of the distance between the initial measure and the target measure.
 We then use the techniques of \cite{Hu21optimal} to provide global strong error estimates of the SVRG method.
 We combine and extend the techniques of \cite{sanz2021wasserstein} and \cite{Hu21optimal} to prove new non-asymptotic stochastic gradient error bounds for the $\UBU$ integrator.
-From this we obtain in Appendix \ref{sec:Appendix_UBUBU_variance_bnd_exact} variance bounds and estimates on our estimator UBUBU with exact gradients.
-This is then extended to providing estimates of the variance of our multilevel estimator in the SVRG stochastic gradient setting in Appendix \ref{sec:Appendix_UBUBU_variance_bnd_svrg}.
+From this we extend the results of Section \ref{supp:sec:Appendix_UBUBU_variance_bnd_exact} to providing estimates of the variance of our multilevel estimator in the SVRG stochastic gradient setting in Section \ref{supp:sec:Appendix_UBUBU_variance_bnd_svrg}.